COAI blackmailing govt with imaginary crisis says Jio

 "Therefore the failure of these operators cannot be blamed on the Government," Jio argued.

-The financial difficulties of the said operators is their own doing and effect of their own commercial decisions, Jio said, adding the "government should not be obliged to bail them out of their own commercial failure and financial mismanagement".
+The financial difficulties of the said operators are their own doing and effect of their own commercial decisions, Jio said, adding the "government should not be obliged to bail them out of their own commercial failure and financial mismanagement".

 Jio said that COAI's observations were not only factually incorrect and unwarranted but tantamount to contempt of court.